the-vampiire/hacktoberithms/README.md

 - dont post solutions in the comments - create a branch and contribute!

 # Other ways to contribute
+- improve a solution
+  - repeat the process above but modify an existing solution file
+  - describe what you changed and why so that others can learn how to write better code
+  - do not make fun of or be rude in refactoring other peoples code. this is about learning not ego
+  - be prepared to defend your code during the code review process!
 - open a new Issue with an algorithm problem so someone else can solve it
+  - link to the source if you did not create the problem yourself (make sure it is public)
+  - use an appropriate label to mark the difficulty level
 - help people out in the issue comments